semji/reputationvip.github.io/_posts/2015-11-16-behat-to-the-fixture.md

 * Fixtures are more readable and easy to write
 * If you already use Behat 3, your current steps definitions can be reused
-* If you add a column on one of your table, you need to modify only one piece of code to make evolve Behat tests and fixtures
+* If you add a column on one of your table, you need to modify only one piece of code to make Behat tests and fixtures evolve
 * In your steps definitions, you can easily define default values (example: users password could be "pwd" by default)

-The only negative point is that the execution time is greater than classical Symfony2 fixtures.
+For me, the only negative point is that the execution time is greater than classical Symfony2 fixtures.

-If you like Behat, you will love writing fixtures with it !
+If you like Behat, you will love writing fixtures with it!